maharshi95/GANTree/README.md

-# growing-gans
+# GANTree

-A DL project for modelling a generative network over disjoint multi modal distributions
+A hierarchical tree based Architecture over Generative Adversarial Networks (GANs) for generation of multi-modal distributions, from discontinuous embedding manifold.